-You might like this deck if you enjoy varied and extremely unconventional lines of play.

 Temporal Cascade: everyone draws 7, or everyone shuffles hands and graveyards in, or its a 9 mana Timetwister.
 The one situation I can think of where the entwined spell is actually worth less mana to me than the individual halves.
 "Draw 7" lets you keep your big hand, "shuffle in" is actually incredibly oppressive, axing people's hands and destroying graveyard strategies.

--Eye of the Storm/Thousand-Year Storm: draw way more than 7 cards.
+-Eye of the Storm/Bonus Round: draw way more than 7 cards.

 -flash enablers: eliminate people's hands at instant speed.